kevinsnijder/TS3-Toolkit-Documentation/README.md

 # ![tutorialimage](https://imgur.com/Sh70vJn.png)

 ### Step 4:
-Write the credentials you recieved down somewhere.
+Write the credentials you received down somewhere.
 Use these to login to the server with the TS3 Toolkit app.

 # ![tutorialimage](https://imgur.com/QQ3TSDa.png)